home-assistant/home-assistant.io/source/_integrations/roborock.markdown

 ## Entities

-Roborock devices have a variety of features that are supported on some devices but not others, only entities that your device supports will be added to your integration
+Roborock devices have a variety of features that are supported on some devices but not on others.
+Only entities that your device supports will be added to your integration.

 ### Vacuum

-The vacuum entity holds the ability to control most theiongs the vacuum can do, such as start a clean, return to the dock, or set fan speed
+The vacuum entity holds the ability to control most things the vacuum can do, such as start a clean, return to the dock, or set the fan speed.

 ### Select

 Mop mode - Describes how to mop the floor.
-On some firmware, it is called 'mop route'
+On some firmware, it is called 'mop route'.

-Mop intensity - How hard you would like your vacuum to mop
+Mop intensity - How hard you would like your vacuum to mop.

 ### Sensor

-Cleaning area - How much area the Vacuum has cleaned in its current run, or if the vacuum is not currently cleaning, how much area it cleaned during its last run
+Cleaning area - How much area the vacuum has cleaned in its current run.
+If the vacuum is not currently cleaning, how much area it has cleaned during its last run.

-Cleaning time - How long the Vacuum has been cleaning for, or if the vacuum is not currently cleaning, how long it cleaned for last
+Cleaning time - How long the vacuum has been cleaning for.
+If the vacuum is not currently cleaning, how long it cleaned for in its last run.

-Main brush time left - How much time is left before Roborock recommends you replace your main brush
+Main brush time left - How much time is left before Roborock recommends you replace your main brush.

-Side brush time left - How much time is left before Roborock recommends you replace your side brush
+Side brush time left - How much time is left before Roborock recommends you replace your side brush.

-Filter time left - How much time is left before Roborock recommends you replace your vacuum's air filter
+Filter time left - How much time is left before Roborock recommends you replace your vacuum's air filter.

-Status - The current status of your vacuum, this typically describes the action that is currently being run, i.e. 'spot_cleaning' or 'docking'
+Status - The current status of your vacuum.
+This typically describes the action that is currently being run.
+For example, 'spot_cleaning' or 'docking'.

-Total cleaning time - The lifetime cleaning duration of your vacuum
+Total cleaning time - The lifetime cleaning duration of your vacuum.

-Total cleaning area - The lifetime clenaing area of your vacuum
+Total cleaning area - The lifetime cleaning area of your vacuum.

-Vacuum error - The current error with your vacuum, if one exists
+Vacuum error - The current error with your vacuum, if there is one.

 ### Time

-Do not disturb begin - When Do not disturb is enabled, do not run the vacuum or speak after this point
+Do not disturb begin - When _Do not disturb_ is enabled, the vacuum does not run or speak after this point.

-Do not disturb end - When Do not disturb is enabled, do not run the vacuum or speak before this point
+Do not disturb end - When _Do not disturb_ is enabled, the vacuum does not run or speak before this point.

 ### Switch

-Child lock - This disables the buttons on the vacuum from doing anything when hit
+Child lock - This disables the buttons on the vacuum.
+Nothing happens when the buttons are pushed.

-Status indicator light - This is the LED on the top of your vacuum that is colored based off of the status of your vacuum
+Status indicator light - This is the LED on the top of your vacuum.
+The color changes depending on the status of your vacuum.

-Do not disturb - This enables Do not disturb during the do not distrub time frame you have set in the app or on the time entity
+Do not disturb - This enables _Do not disturb_ during the time frame you have set in the app or on the time entity.
+When _Do not disturb_ is enabled, the vacuum does not run or speak.

 ### Number

-Volume - This allows you to control the volume of the robot's voice, i.e. when it states "Starting cleaning".
-This allows you to set the volume to 0%, while the app limits it to 20%
+Volume - This allows you to control the volume of the robot's voice.
+For example, when it states "Starting cleaning".
+This allows you to set the volume to 0%, while the app limits it to 20%.

 ## FAQ